 Mental Health Relapses Happen

 While most people associate the term “relapse” with addiction, it is a problem that can occur with many other types of illnesses.
-Unfortunately people that have been through recovery for a mental illness can also experience a relapse in which their strongest symptoms return.
-As is the case with treating addiction there is no permanent “cure” when someone is diagnosed with a mental illness and relapse is always a possibility.
+Unfortunately, people that have been through recovery for a mental illness can also experience a relapse in which their strongest symptoms return.
+As is the case with treating addiction there is no permanent “cure” when someone is diagnosed with a mental illness and Mental Health Relapses Happen.

 People who struggle with mental illness need to learn how to recognize the signs of a possible relapse as do their loved ones.
 Believing that a relapse won’t ever happen means that you won’t be prepared if it should occur.
 Learning more about mental health relapses can help you both prevent and catch early warning signs so that you can get help.